earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 The last path segment SHOULD have a file extension to help applications know how to interpret the data.
 For example, plain text documents should have paths ending in `.txt` and data encoded as JSON should have paths ending in `.json`.

+Apps SHOULD use these file extensions to guess how to read and decode documents.

 There is no way to explicitly signal that document content is binary (encoded as base64).
 Applications will need to guess based on the file extension.
+TODO: improve this.

 See the [Content](#content) section for more details on base64 encoding of binary data.